library(demografr)

 plot_model(example_model, proportions = TRUE)

-So, it appears that we can be quite confident in which of the three models best represents the data.
+It appears that we can be quite confident in which of the three models is most compatible with the data.
 However, before we move on to inferring parameters of the model, we should check whether the best selected model can indeed capture the most important features of the data, which is in case of ABC represented by our summary statistics.

 #>